sslotsky/violet-paginator/README.md

 ### Testing

 This package is tested with mocha.
-The project uses CI through Travis which includes running tests and linting.
+The project uses CI through Travis which includes running tests, linting, and code coverage.
 Please make sure to write tests for any new pull requests.
+Code coverage will block the PR if your code is not sufficiently covered.